 - What religious aspects should be incorporated in the funeral arrangements

-It would be helpful to set a budget before making your plans, and modifying your plans if necessary to fit that budget.
+It would be helpful to set a budget before making your plans, and modifying your plans if necessary to fit that budget (here's how to plan a memorial service on a budget.)
 Funeral arrangements are a tribute to your loved one, and a step on the path to healing for those who are mourning, but should also be realistic.
 There are some surprising options available these days, which could be worth checking out.

 Schedule funeral or memorial service and notify friends and family